Immune Health Nutrition

 By Dr Linia Patel, Dietitian

+Interested in knowing what you cando to improve your immune health nutrition?
 Are you regularly washing your hands, stocking up on hand sanitiser, being super mindful to not touch your face and now working from home all because of coronavirus?
-Interested in knowing what else can you do to improve your immune health nutrition?
 I have put together a list of 5 easy ways to boost your immune system.
 While the suggestions below will not make you invincible, they are sensible and easy to follow and can help strengthen your natural defences against viruses, colds and flu and keep yourself as healthy as possible.

 5 Easy Ways to Boost Your Immune System